xiangzhou/xiangzhou.github.io/_pages/resources.md

 ---

-## SRT-Server: Spatially Resolved Transcriptomics Data Analysis
+## SRT-Server for spatial transcriptomics data analysis

 * The current server is accessible <a href="https://spatialtranscriptomicsanalysis.com">here</a>.

 * Citation: Sheng Yang, and Xiang Zhou (2023).
 SRT-Server: Powering the analysis and visualization of spatially resolved transcriptomics data.

-## PGS-Server: Constructing Polygenic Scores for Genome-wide Association Studies
+## PGS-Server for constructing polygenic scores in genome-wide association studies

 * The current server is accessible <a href="https://pgs-server.com">here</a>.